EPCCed/eidf-docs/docs/services/gpuservice/training/L1_getting_started.md

     *** MORE CONFIG ***
     ```

-1. Changing the KUBECONFIG bash variable to point to the amended file in your home directory by adding the following lines to the end of the .bashrc file.

-    ```bash
-    nano ~/.bashrc
-    ```

-    ```txt
-    *** END OF .bashrc ***

-    # Add correct K8s config credentials
-    export KUBECONFIG=<absolute_path_to_<username>_config_file>
-    ```

 1. Check kubectl connects to the cluster.
-If this does not work you can return to the original kubeconfig file by removing the above export line from the .bashrc file and restarting the terminal.
+If this does not work you delete and re-download the kubeconfig file using the button on the project page of the EIDF portal.

     ```bash
     kubectl get pods